cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 required for issuance of the tokens.

 In contrast, cryptographic signatures provide a primitive that is publicly verifiable and does not require access to the private key for verification.
-Moreover, {{JKK14}} show that one can realize a VOPRF in the Random Oracle Model by hashing a (deterministic) blind signature-message pair.
+Moreover, {{JKK14}} shows that one can realize a VOPRF in the Random Oracle Model by hashing a (deterministic) blind signature-message pair.

 This document specifies the RSA Blind Signature Scheme with Appendix (RSABSSA).
 In order to facilitate